Strikethrough: The Utah Library Association Failure Workshop is an interdisciplinary discussion of failure for librarians.

 During her term as ALA president in 2012-2013 she launched The Promise of Libraries Transforming Communities, a partnership with The Harwood Institute for Public Innovation, to prepare librarians to be conveners of community engagement and public innovators in their communities.
 She also worked with the Harvard Graduate School of Education to establish the first Library Leadership in a Digital Age institute and created ALA’s first national leadership institute, Leading to the Future.
 She currently serves as an advisor to the Aspen Institute on Rising to the Challenge: Re-Envisioning Public Libraries.

-Dr. Clark is the Wilma T. Gibson Presidential Professor and Chair of the Department of Pediatrics of the University of Utah and Chief Medical Officer of Primary Children’s Medical Center.
-He also holds adjunct professorships in the Departments of Obstetrics and Gynecology and Bioengineering.
+Dr. Clark is the Wilma T. Gibson Presidential Professor at University of Utah School of Medicine, Associate Vice President for Clinical Affairs for University of Utah, President of University of Utah Medical Group, Chair of Department of Pediatrics, and Emeritus Chief Medical Officer of Primary Children’s Hospital (1996-2015).
+He also holds adjunct professorships in the Departments of Obstetrics & Gynecology and Bioengineering.

 Dr. Clark had faculty appointments at the University of Nebraska, the University of Iowa, and the Johns Hopkins University and the University of Rochester until July of 1996.
 He assumed his current position in Utah in 1996.
-He is the Chair of the Pediatrics Guidance Council for Intermountain Health Care.
+He was the Chair of the Pediatrics Guidance Council for Intermountain Health Care from 1996 to 2015.

 Registration for the Failure Workshop is $10.
 To register fill out the form below.